-Another reason is when one wants to transfer ownership to another and does not want to transfer it with some personal data in the phone.
-In such case the first user will like to factory reset Android or tablet and leave the phone as when first purchased.
-In addition, the second receiver or purchaser of the Android may like to have the phone as when first purchased to enable him save his own data.
+Another reason is when one wants to transfer ownership to another and does not want to transfer it with some personal data on the phone.
+In such cases, the first user will like to factory reset Android or tablet and leave the phone as to when first purchased.
+In addition, the second receiver or purchaser of the Android may like to have the phone as to when first purchased to enable him to save his own data.

 However, before you proceed to factory reset your Android you need to consider the possible disadvantages which are;

 - If your data is not properly backed up you may end up losing your data without getting them back.